 Area of inquiry: Archaeology/botany

-Project Supervisors: Jen Silcock (UQ/Queensland Herbarium), Makayla Harding (UQ) and Andy Fairbairn (UQ)
+Project Supervisors: Makayla Harding (UQ) and Andy Fairbairn (UQ)

-In partnership with the Mithaka Aboriginal Corporation, UQ and the Queensland Herbarium are assembling a modern collection of botanical specimens to help identify plant remains found in archaeological sites from Mithaka Country, helping us to understand the deep history of plant use, landscape and economy.
-The Associate Research Assistant will prepare and catalogue reference specimens for use in UQ’s archaeology laboratory, helping to build and record the physical collection of seeds, fruits and other plant tissues.
+In partnership with the Mithaka Aboriginal Corporation, UQ and the Queensland Herbarium are working to develop seed identification keys to help identify ancient seeds found in archaeological sites, especially grasses.
+The Associate Research Assistant will prepare and catalogue modern reference specimens for use in the key, including describing and photographing the specimens.

 Project name: Microbotanical signatures of Australian seed grinding: a reference collection study